 So, what exactly is personal conveyance?
 It’s when a truck driver moves a commercial motor vehicle (CMV) while off-duty, which means it is considered personal use.
 How to log personal conveyance hours is strictly up to the carrier or the shipper.

-What Qualifies as Personal Conveyance?
+What Qualifies as Off Duty CMV Use?

 - You’re at your motel or favorite truck stop and you need a bite to eat or want to go catch a movie, so you drive to a restaurant or an entertainment facility.

 - Driving to your hotel or motel where you will rest.
+FMCSA guidance also allows drivers to travel to a nearby reasonable safe location to obtain required rest while off duty.

 - Moving your truck at the request of a safety official during your off-duty time.
+This includes situations where law enforcement directs the continuation of a commercial motor vehicle movement for safety reasons.

 - Driving the truck to a service center for maintenance.